Skip to content

 In many states, apprentices need to register to legally work.
 It’s a straightforward but important step to get started and keep progressing in the trade.

-Each state has its own rules.
+Each state has its own rules for how to become an electrician apprentice.
 Some require you to pass a test or submit proof of apprenticeship.
 Check your local regulations so you don’t hit a roadblock.
+For example:

 Registration helps you track your hours and ensures your work experience counts toward licensing.